© Dec 2006 Paul Cooijmans

 From trying to create test problems I have some experiences with regard to pattern recognition and reasoning that I wish to report:

 Items that require reasoning are therefore needed to obtain discrimination in the low and average ranges.
 It is hard though to create a high ceiling with pure reasoning problems.
-Reasoning seems to "max out" around IQ 135-140.
+Reasoning seems to "max out" around I.Q.
+135-140.
 Trying to extend reasoning tests beyond that one typically ends up relying on certain complex formal systems such as those in mathematics or formal logic.
 One then enters the realm of learnt skill.
 And learnt skills lose their g loading by the sheer fact that they are learnt, so that one is or may no longer be measuring g in that range then.
-What also happens is that a test creator THINKS he has made very difficult reasoning problems, but has really made pattern recognition problems without realizing the difference.
+What also happens is that a test creator believes to have created very difficult reasoning problems, but has really made pattern recognition problems without realizing the difference.

 So for the top part of the range, pattern recognition becomes important.
 How well pattern recognition works to measure in that range, and if and to what extent "extended" reasoning problems that may require learnt skill must also be used or mixed in, is a matter of ongoing experimentation and analysis.
 A problem with pattern recognition items, other than the one already mentioned, is that the risk of ambiguity is greater than with straightforward reasoning problems.